BobMcDear/attorch/README.md

 * ```attorch.Dropout```: Randomly zeroes elements in the input during training.
 * ```attorch.L1Loss```: Measures the L1 error (mean absolute error) between the input and target.
 * ```attorch.MSELoss```: Measures the squared L2 error (mean squared error) between the input and target.
-* ```attorch.CrossEntropyLoss```: Measures the mean cross entropy loss between the input and target, with optional reweighing of each class.
+* ```attorch.CrossEntropyLoss```: Measures the mean cross entropy loss between the input and target, with optional reweighting of each class.
-* ```attorch.NLLLoss```: Measures the negative log likelihood loss between the input and target, with optional reweighing of each class.
+* ```attorch.NLLLoss```: Measures the negative log likelihood loss between the input and target, with optional reweighting of each class.
 * ```attorch.HuberLoss```: Measures the Huber loss between the input and target.
 * ```attorch.SmoothL1Loss```: Measures the smooth L1 error between the input and target.